Alamofire/Alamofire/Documentation/Usage.md

 }
 ```

-> We strongly encourage you to leverage the other response serializers taking advantage of `Response` and `Result` types.
+> We strongly encourage you to leverage the other response serializers taking advantage of `Response` and `AFResult` types.

 #### Response Data Handler

 The `responseData` handler uses the `responseDataSerializer` (the object that serializes the server data into some other type) to extract the `Data` returned by the server.
-If no errors occur and `Data` is returned, the response `Result` will be a `.success` and the `value` will be of type `Data`.
+If no errors occur and `Data` is returned, the response `AFResult` will be a `.success` and the `value` will be of type `Data`.

 ```swift
 Alamofire.request("https://httpbin.org/get").responseData { response in